MuradSharifzade707/ASSIGNMENT/Week3/README.md

 ## Assignment 2

-The C program in Assignment 2 is rather simple that it creates a function called 'swapStrings', implements it over two strings and prints.
+The C program in Assignment 2 is rather simple that it creates a function called `swapStrings`, implements it over two strings and prints.